twakjira/Optimization-of-Sustainable-UHPC/README.md

     xgboost
     scikit-learn

-You can install these dependencies using pip: pip install pysimplegui numpy pandas pillow openpyxl pickle5
+These dependencies can be installed using pip:
+E.g., pip install pysimplegui in order to install pysimplegui

 ## How to Use